CLIMAAX/crabook/crabook/resources/support.md

 1. Have an [ECMWF account](#support-account).
 2. Activate [two factor authentication](https://confluence.ecmwf.int/display/UDOC/TOTP%3A+How+to+activate) on that account.
-3. Apply for additional access permissions through a [service desk request](#support-servicedesk).
-   Please use an informative title like "CLIMAAX JupyterHub access" for the request.
-   Permission is only given to eligible accounts associated with the CLIMAAX project.
-   See above for information on eligibility.

-**You can only access the JupyterHub after the additional permissions are granted in step 3.**
+3. Be eligible for CLIMAAX support.
+   Eligibility is managed through an allowlist, see the information on eligibility and JupyterHub access in the documentation of the [service desk](#support-servicedesk).

+Access to the JupyterHub requires that special permissions are set on your ECMWF account.
+If your account did not receive these permissions when added to the allowlist, you have to ask for them via a service desk request.
 :::

 :::{dropdown} Sessions and resource usage